Introduction

 world << L[1] // "foo"

-To resize a list at runtime, we use the len
+To resize a list at runtime, we use the len variable.

 If the length of the list is changed, existing elements in the list will be preserved if they are less than the new length.
-New elements in the list will be given the initial value of null
+New elements in the list will be given the initial value of null:

 var/list/L[5]